Tea Party movement: Foreign policy

 Historian and writer Walter Russell Mead analyzes the foreign policy views of the Tea Party movement in a 2011 essay published in Foreign Affairs.
 Mead says that Jacksonian populists, such as the Tea Party, combine a belief in American exceptionalism and its role in the world with skepticism of American's "ability to create a liberal world order".
-When necessary, they favor 'total war' and unconditional surrender over "limited wars for limited goals".
-Mead identifies two main trends, one personified by former Texas Congressman Ron Paul and the other by former Governor of Alaska Sarah Palin.
-"Paulites" have a Jeffersonian approach that seeks to avoid foreign military involvement.
+When necessary, they favor "total war" and unconditional surrender over "limited wars for limited goals".
+Mead identifies two main trends, one personified by former Texas congressman Ron Paul and the other by former governor of Alaska Sarah Palin.
+"Paulites" have a Jeffersonian approach that seeks, if possible, to avoid foreign military involvement.
 "Palinites", while seeking to avoid being drawn into unnecessary conflicts, favor a more aggressive response to maintaining America's primacy in international relations.
 Mead says that both groups share a distaste for "liberal internationalism".

-Some Tea Party-affiliated Republicans, such as Michele Bachmann, Jeff Duncan, Connie Mack IV, Jeff Flake, Tim Scott, Joe Walsh, Allen West, and Jason Chaffetz, voted for progressive Congressman Dennis Kucinich's resolution to withdraw U.S. military personnel from Libya.
-In the Senate, three Tea Party backed Republicans, Jim DeMint, Mike Lee and Michael Crapo, voted to limit foreign aid to Libya, Pakistan and Egypt.
-Tea Partiers in both houses of Congress have shown willingness to cut foreign aid.
+Some Tea Party-affiliated Republicans, such as Michele Bachmann, Jeff Duncan, Connie Mack IV, Jeff Flake, Tim Scott, Joe Walsh, Allen West, and Jason Chaffetz, voted for progressive congressman Dennis Kucinich's resolution to withdraw U.S. military personnel from Libya.
+In the Senate, three Tea Party-backed Republicans, Jim DeMint, Mike Lee and Michael Crapo, voted to limit foreign aid to Libya, Pakistan and Egypt.
+Tea Partiers in both houses of Congress have shown a willingness to cut foreign aid.
 Most leading figures within the Tea Party both within and outside Congress opposed military intervention in Syria.